kozistr/Awesome-GANs/README.md

 ## ETC

-Any suggestions or pull requests or issues are welcome :)
+Any suggestions and pull requests and issues are welcome :)

 ## Author
 HyeongChan Kim / [@kozistr](http://kozistr.tech)